Carpentry

 The trade of carpentry has been around for thousands of years, but nowadays the job includes mainly taking measurements, drawing up blueprints, gathering materials and installing wooden structures.
 Carpentry is the biggest of all building trades and involves several techniques within the trade, including cutting and shaping, creating a layout, attaching materials together and checking for precision or adjustments.
 Working both indoors and outside, carpenters must be prepared with their tools and power equipment.
 They must also be ready to endure in any lifting, climbing or bending that the job requires.
 If you are skilled at math, building and enjoy working with your hands, this might be the job for you!

-To become a carpenter, one must have completed an apprenticeship program.
+To become a carpenter, one must have completed an vocational training program.
 After all the paperwork is said and done, skilled carpenters require good creativity and design skills.
 These workers must be experienced with hand and power tools, and aware of building regulations.

 After gaining certification, carpenters must meet a set number of hours to be fully experienced.
 This experience can include small repairs or bigger installations on construction sites.
 Or, if one felt the need to specialize in a specific area, carpenters can gain more experience that can land them into major careers.
 Through all of this, carpenters gain excellent on-the-job training that can propel them into bigger projects later on.